-Conversion of forests to agriculture and plantations.
 Indonesia is a rapidly developing country with a projected population of 235 million by 2015 (Snyder et al. 2000, p.
 59).
 A growing population on Seram has converted forest into cultivated land, with human settlements and plantations typically located in lowland coastal areas (Smiet 1985, pp. 181, 183).
 Based on data from landsat images from late 1989 and early 1990 (Kinnaird et al. 2003, p.
-230), land use in Seram is as follows: 4.6 percent in agriculture, 0.1 percent in plantations, and 0.1 percent in settlements (see Table 1 below).
+230), land use in Seram is as follows: 4.6 percent in agriculture, 0.1 percent in plantations, and 0.1 percent in settlements (see Table 1 above).
 Although these percentages are low, forests continue to be converted for agriculture and plantations.

 Near the coast, forests have been replaced with plantations of coconut, oil palm, and spices.
 Inland, forests on rich alluvial soil, once timbered, are liable to be converted to agricultural fields.
-Part of the Indonesian government's long-term planning strategy is to develop more efficient agriculture through improved and appropriate techniques to help alleviate poverty.
+Part of the Indonesian government's longterm planning strategy is to develop more efficient agriculture through improved and appropriate techniques to help alleviate poverty.
 If the plan is carefully implemented, improved agricultural techniques could reduce pressure on areas of natural habitat (BLI 2008k, pp. 7-8).
 However, Snyder et al. (2000, p.
-66) cautioned that, since most of Seram's forests are under timber concessions, the island's development priority could mean that forests over good soil may be converted to wet rice cultivation and other crops.
-The salmon-crested cockatoo is unable to exist in this type of habitat (Snyder et al. 2000, p.
-66).
+66) cautioned that, as most of Seram's forests are under timber concessions, the island's development priority could mean that forests over good soil may be converted to wet rice cultivation and other crops, a habitat in which the salmon-crested cockatoo is unable to exist (Snyder et al. 2000, p.
+66)